raspberrypi/documentation/usage/camera/raspicam/timelapse.md

 ```
 ### On the Raspberry Pi

-Although it wil be slow (due to encoding in software rather than using the Raspberry Pi hardware acceleration) you can stitch your JPEG images together using various available tools.
-This documentation will use avconv, which needs to be installed.
+Although it wil be slow (due to encoding in software rather than using the Raspberry Pi hardware acceleration), you can stitch your JPEG images together using various available tools.
+This documentation will use `avconv`, which needs to be installed.
 ```
 sudo apt-get install libav-tools
 ```